Genuine Microsoft Office — one-time payment, yours forever. Instant delivery. Shop now →

 *Perpetual license — paid once, no further cost.
 At year 10, you may choose to upgrade to a newer version, but you are never required to.

-If you use your software for 3 years or more — which most people do — a perpetual license wins on cost, every time.
+If you use your software for 3 years or more — which most people do — a perpetual license wins on cost, every time, and the gap has only widened now that Microsoft 365 Personal costs $30/year more than it did in early 2025.

 Office 2024 Pricing (one-time purchase):

-Office 2024 Professional Plus includes the full suite: Word, Excel, PowerPoint, Outlook, OneNote, Publisher, and Access — making it the most complete perpetual Office package available for Windows.
+Office 2024 Professional Plus includes the full suite: Word, Excel, PowerPoint, Outlook, OneNote, Publisher, and Access — the most complete perpetual Office package available for Windows.

 Office 2021 Pricing (one-time purchase):

-Both versions install locally on your computer, work fully offline, and activate via a standard Microsoft license key — the same activation process as purchasing directly from Microsoft.
+Both versions install locally, work fully offline, and activate through Microsoft’s standard activation process — the same process as buying directly from Microsoft.

 Which Is Better: Microsoft 365 Subscription or One-Time Purchase?